PapirusDevelopmentTeam/papirus-icon-theme/README.md

 - Icon name (see desktop-file option **Icon** on `/usr/share/applications`)
 - Original icon image

+**NOTE**: We NOT support Windows/Wine/Crossover and other NOT native Linux-apps.
+Also this applies for discontinued projects too!!!

 ## Contribute

 We welcome user contributions.
 If you don't know where to start, we've compiled a list of things we would like to see in your pull request: